COVID-19 Business Support Grants: Local Authority Discretionary Grant Fund

 charities occupying properties in receipt of charitable business rates relief which would otherwise have been eligible for Small Business Rates Relief or Rural Rate Relief

-To be a small business, under the Companies Act 2006, a business must have less than 50 staff and satisfy one or both of the following requirements in a year:
+To be a small business, under the Companies Act 2006, a business must satisfy two or more of the following requirements in a year:

 turnover of not more than £10.2 million